 - Log in to the AWS Management Console and follow the procedure you learned in the previous lesson to allocate a new elastic IP address (using Elastic IPs > Allocate New Address).

-- Associate your new elastic IP address with the EC2 instance that Cloud Builder created (remember you can do this via Actions > Associate Address).
-You'll be able to identify this instance because it is called <site name> - SITEHOST.
+- Associate your new elastic IP address with the EC2 instance that Cloud Formation created (remember you can do this via Actions > Associate Address).

 The above step is necessary because instances in a VPC by default are not visible for login through remote desktop connections on the public web.
 Associating an elastic IP with your instance gives you an address you can log into.
 This is why you see a warning when you associate your address; it's telling you that your instance will be visible for login (by someone who has the name and password).

 - In the AWS Management Console, click the Instances link on the left side.
-From the list of instances, right-click your instance name (remember, it is called SITEHOST) and click Get Windows Password.
+From the list of instances, right-click your instance name and click Get Windows Password.

 - In the User name input box, type Administrator, then click the Connect button.